NebulaUI/nebula-css/README.md

 * Does not require a wrapping element like most other grid systems.
 * Extremely lightweight using the Sass maps found in [Default settings and config](#default-settings-and-config) unused bloat can be removed.
 * Width, push and pull classes are not tied directly to the grid, and can be reused anywhere in your project.

+By default the grid comes with the following sets of fractions:
+* One whole
+* Halves
+* Thirds
+* Fourths
+* Fifths
+* Sixths
+* Eighths
+* Tenths
+* Twelfths
+As defined in the `$nb-offset-fractions` map.
+You can add or remove fractions on the map to suit your project requirements.
+The fractions map directly to the breakpoints.

+By default Nebula CSS provides three gutter width variations from the `nb-grid-gutter-sizes` map, again these can be removed, adjusted or added to.
+With seemingly endless number combinations available and customisation making Nebula CSS's grid one of the most flexible available.

 ### Examples
 A simple grid with two grid-items one 25% wide the other 75%.
 By default the grid comes with no gutters.